Nedgroup Investments to host discussion on the effects of new regulation on retirement funds

 Business leadership and government: SA is basking in a new dawn of possibility and optimism.
 Putting the euphoria aside, however, there is much work to be done.
 Never has it been more important for leadership of both business and the government to work together in taking the country forward.
 The question is, what are some of the collaborative opportunities that allow for quick wins?

-The event takes place on Thursday May 31 from 7.30am to 11am, at The Empire Conference and Events Venue, 16 Empire Road, Parktown, Johannesburg.
+The event takes place on Thursday May 31 from 7.30am to 11am, in Parktown, Johannesburg.